 Executive Chef Dan Ratigan has revived Potlatch Salmon for guests coming to The Fireside restaurant at The Resort at Port Ludlow on the Olympic Peninsula in Washington state.
-Native Americans didn’t have pottery, so they used resources that we’re readily available to them to cook their salmon, including cedar and ironwood.
+Pacific Northwest Native Americans weren’t pottery-making peoples and they used local resources that we’re readily available to them to cook their salmon, including cedar and ironwood.

 For centuries, Native Northwesterners have cooked salmon on a wood frame before a wood fire.
 They would typicaly use a strong, straight branch split at one end and fit the salmon ongto the split.
 To hold the fish on so it would cook evenly, they’d thread the fish with additional sticks woven over and under the salmon.
 The fish was then leaned toward the fire and slow roasted.
 This indirect style of cooking creates a flavorful, super moist fish.

 Chef Dan has borrowed from this cooking technique by strapping salmon to cedar planks and using specially designed stakes that surround his BBQ to cook his Potlatch Salmon for guests.
 You can also simply use your grill.

 They’ve created a special Potlatch Salmon recipe, which they share with us here.
 Adjust ingredients to the amount of salmon you’re cooking.

 Recipe courtesy The Resort at Port Ludlow, Port Ludlow, WA. www.portludlowresort.com/